Erica Ollmann Saphire

 Erica Ollmann Saphire is an American structural biologist and immunologist and a professor at the La Jolla Institute for Immunology.
-She investigates the structural biology of viruses that cause hemorrhagic fever such as Ebola, Sudan, Marburg, Bundibugyo, and Lassa.
+She investigates the structural biology of viruses and studies how human antibodies target viral proteins to neutralize infection.
+Her laboratory focuses on viruses that cause that cause hemorrhagic fever such as Ebola, Sudan, Marburg, Bundibugyo, and Lassa.
+Saphire also studies paramyxoviruses, such as Nipah virus and measles virus, as well as rabies virus, SARS-CoV-2, and endogenous retroviruses.

 Saphire has served as president and CEO of La Jolla Institute for Immunology since 2021.

 Early life and education

+Saphire grew up in Lago Vista, Texas.
 Saphire earned a Bachelor of Arts in biochemistry and cell biology from Rice University in 1993.

 While attending Rice University, Saphire avoided taking a molecular biophysics course known for being extremely difficult since she did not want a bad grade that would affect her plans of graduate school.
 When she finally took the class, she discovered her passion for studying molecular structures such as antibodies and viruses that may cause harm to human health.

 She then moved to Scripps Research, where she earned a PhD in molecular biology in 2000.
-Her doctoral research focused on the crystal structure of a neutralizing antibody against HIV-1.
+For her doctoral research, Saphire solved the first crystal structure of a neutralizing human IgG against HIV.
+This antibody, called IgG1 b12, recognized the CD4-binding site of human immunodeficiency virus–1 (HIV-1) gp120 and provided a framework for future HIV vaccine strategies that aimed to elicit antibodies with the same neutralizing capability.
 She was an avid rugby player throughout college and graduate school, and toured twice with the United States women's national rugby union team.